KevinChngJY/electron_reactJS_django_postgreSQL/README.md

 # Testing the 3 tiers application on the Window Desktop

 The goal is to run the three tiers (ReactJS + Electron, Django, PostgreSQL) on the desktop for testing purposes.
 Once the infrastructure is ready, we plan to deploy them to a proper server.
-Before the infra is ready, it has to consider the patching and maintenance for all the components
+Before the infra is ready, it has to consider the patching and maintenance for all the components.

+The frontend application (ReactJS+Electron requires to open another software application in the desktop.

 ## Steps to set up the desktop applications: